divanvisagie/batlab/MIGRATION.md

 The migration from Rust to C achieved all primary objectives:

-1. **✅ BSD Compatibility** - Native FreeBSD support with base system tools
+1. **✅ BSD Compatibility** - Native FreeBSD support with base system tools and BSD make
 2. **✅ Reduced Dependencies** - Only standard C library required
 3. **✅ Improved Performance** - 72KB binary, 3-second builds achieved
 4. **✅ Full Compatibility** - Existing data and workflows unchanged
 5. **✅ Maintainability** - Simpler, more debuggable codebase
-6. **✅ System Compatibility** - Emoji-free output for all terminal types
+6. **✅ System Compatibility** - Emoji-free output and BSD make support

 The migration preserves years of battery research data while providing a more sustainable, performant, and compatible foundation for future development.